-Juan River Basin Recovery Implementation Program on the San Juan River in Colorado, New Mexico, and Utah; the Middle Rio Grande Endangered Species Collaborative Program on the Rio Grande in New Mexico; and the June Sucker Recovery Implementation Program on the Provo River/Utah Lake system in Utah.
+The Upper Colorado Recovery Program is one of the oldest basinwide recovery efforts and exemplifies successful cooperation among diverse stakeholders to recover endangered species while developing water and power projects.
+The program provides for collaborative problem solving and proactive efforts that reduce costly litigation.
+Due to its success, the program has served as a model for other similar programs in the West including the San Juan River Basin Recovery Implementation Program on the San Juan River in Colorado, New Mexico, and Utah; the Middle Rio Grande Endangered Species Collaborative Program on the Rio Grande in New Mexico; and the June Sucker Recovery Implementation Program on the Provo River/Utah Lake system in Utah.
 The Upper Colorado River Endangered Fish Recovery Program also served as a model for the Lower Colorado River Multi-Species Conservation Program.

 The San Juan River Basin Recovery Implementation Program, established in 1992, is ongoing in the San Juan River Basin with participation from the states of Colorado and New Mexico; four Native American tribes and nations including the Jicarilla Apache, Navajo, Southern Ute Indian, and Ute Mountain Ute Indian; and affected federal agencies including the Bureau of Indian Affairs, Bureau of Land Management, Bureau of Reclamation, and U.S. Fish and Wildlife Service.
-The goal of the San Juan Recovery Program is to protect and recover the native fish communities in the San Juan River while providing for continued water development consistent with state and federal laws.
+The goal of the San Juan River While providing for continued water development consistent with state and federal laws.

-As a result of activities being conducted by both the Upper Colorado and San Juan Recovery Programs, the humpback chub and Colorado pikeminnow are establishing self-sustaining populations.
-Aggressive efforts are being made to stock sufficient numbers of Colorado pikeminnow, razorback suckers, and bonytails to provide the basis for self-sustaining populations that lead to down-listing and de-listing of the species.
+As a result of activities being conducted by both the Upper Colorado and San Juan Recovery Programs, aggressive efforts are being made to stock sufficient numbers of Colorado pikeminnow, razorback suckers, and bonytails to provide the basis for self-sustaining populations that lead to down-listing and de-listing of the species.
 Capital projects constructed include fish ladders, fish screens, hatcheries, levee breeches, storage reservoirs, and irrigation system upgrades.
 Existing storage facilities are being re-operated to enhance natural flow regimes.
 To date, the two Recovery Programs have served as the reasonable and prudent alternative for many water projects depleting more than three million acre-feet of water annually while avoiding Endangered Species Act related litigation.